alexandrabaturina/evaluating-news-article-with-nlp/README.md

-# Evaluating News Articles With NLP
+# FEND Project #4: Evaluating News Articles With NLP
 ## Overview
-**Evaluating News Articles with NLP** is a web tool to run [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) on news articles or blog posts.
+**Evaluating News Articles with NLP** is the fourth project of Udacity [Front End Web Developer](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) nanodegree program.
+It requires to build a web tool to run [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) on news articles or blog posts.

-The app is built as forth project of Udacity [Front End Web Developer nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).

 The goal of this project is to practice with:
 * Setting up [Webpack](https://webpack.js.org/guides/getting-started/)